makma/fingerprintjs.com/content/blog/prevent-100-of-account-takeover-attacks-from-bots-with-2fa.md

 ## Conclusion

 As the efficacy of usernames and passwords continues to wane, 2FA is likely to become the de facto authentication standard for bolstering user accounts against fraudster or bot-initiated account takeover attacks.
 In terms of the latter, cyber criminals commonly rely on automated attack bots to carry out thousands of login attempts at a time.
-This makes it crucial to implement 2FA in conjunction with solutions like [FingerprintJS Pro](/account-takeover/) to uniquely identify visitors and detect patterns of fraudulent behavior.
+This makes it crucial to implement 2FA in conjunction with solutions like [Fingerprint Pro](/account-takeover/) to uniquely identify visitors and detect patterns of fraudulent behavior.
 Give it a [test drive](https://dashboard.fingerprintjs.com/signup) today, it’s free with unlimited API access for 10 days.